Ikat: History

 The Banton Burial Cloth (c.
-1200-1300 AD), the oldest existing example of warp ikat in Southeast Asia at the National Museum of the Philippines).
+1200–1300 AD), the oldest existing example of warp ikat in Southeast Asia at the National Museum of the Philippines).
 The cloth was found in the sacred Ipot cave of Romblon, Philippines.
 It is made from abacá, a species of endemic banana.

-Warp ikat traditions in Southeast Asia are believed to have originated in Neolithic weaving traditions (older than at least 6000 BP) somewhere in mainland Asia, and is associated with the Austronesian and Daic-speaking peoples.
+Warp ikat traditions in Southeast Asia are believed to have originated in Neolithic weaving traditions (older than at least 6000 BP) somewhere in mainland Asia, and are associated with the Austronesian and Daic-speaking peoples.
 This is based on a 2012 comparative study on loom technologies, textile patterns, and linguistics.
-It was spread outwards along with the Austronesian expansion to maritime Southeast Asia, reaching as far as Madagascar by the 1st millennium BC.
+These traditions spread outwards along with the Austronesian expansion to maritime Southeast Asia, reaching as far as Madagascar by the 1st millennium BC.

-Previously, ikat traditions were suggested by some authors to be originally acquired by Austronesians from contact with the Dong Son culture of Vietnam, but this was deemed unlikely in a 2012 study.
+Previously, ikat traditions were suggested by some authors to be originally acquired by Austronesians from contact with the Dong Son culture of Vietnam, but this was deemed unlikely in the 2012 study.

-Elsewhere, particularly in India and Central Asia, very similar traditions have also developed that are also known as "ikat".
+Elsewhere, particularly in India and Central Asia, very similar traditions have also developed which are also known as "ikat".
 These likely developed independently.
 Uyghurs call it atlas (IPA [ɛtlɛs]) and use it only for woman's clothing.
 The historical record indicates that there were 27 types of atlas during Qing Chinese occupation.
-Now there are only four types of Uyghur atlas remaining: qara-atlas, a black ikat used for older women's clothing; khoja'e-atlas, a yellow, blue, or purple ikat used for married women; qizil-atlas, a red ikat used for girls; and Yarkent-atlas, a khan or royal atlas.
+Now only four types of Uyghur atlas remain: qara-atlas, a black ikat used for older women's clothing; khoja'e-atlas, a yellow, blue, or purple ikat used for married women; qizil-atlas, a red ikat used for girls; and Yarkent-atlas, a khan or royal atlas.
 Yarkent-atlas has more diverse styles; during the Yarkent Khanate (1514–1705), there were ten different styles of Yarkent-atlas.